Xilinx/dfx-mgr/README.md

 files.

 The expected directory structure under `/lib/firmware/xilinx` which contains a 3x1 PL shell design, AIE accel and a flat shell design.
-3x1 shell has an accelerator called FFT which contains three different partial bitstreams for three slots of base shell.
+3x1 `base_design` shell has an accelerator called FFT which contains three different partial bitstreams for three slots of base shell.
+`base_design` needs to have base shell bitstream and shell.json.
 DFX-MGR expects '_slot#' as subfolders for each of the accelerators for DFX designs.
-Place the bitstream corresponding to that slot in the respective subfolder.
+Place the bitstream corresponding to that slot in the respective subfolder along with accel.json file.

 It is not mandatory to have all the partial bitstreams for each slot but DFX-MGR will fail to load an accelerator to the slot if no partial design is found.